Climber kills himself after girlfriend's avalanche death

 Gallatin County sheriff's officials say Kennedy, 27, and Inge Perkins, 23, were skiing on Imp Peak in the southern Madison Range on Saturday when they triggered an avalanche in a steep, narrow gulley at about 10,000 feet (3,048 meters) above sea level.

 Perkins, also an accomplished mountain climber, was buried by the 150-foot-wide (46-meter-wide) slide.
-Kennedy, who was partially buried, pulled himself free and hiked out for help after he couldn't find his girlfriend.
+Kennedy hiked out after he couldn't find his girlfriend.

 The area had received a foot (0.3 meters) of snow since Oct.
 1, which was on top of about 4 feet (1.2 meters) of dense snow that had fallen over the previous two weeks, according to the Gallatin National Forest Avalanche Center.

-Kennedy, who had recently moved to Bozeman, was found dead in a home Sunday as search teams prepared to recover Perkins' body.
+Kennedy, who had recently moved to Bozeman, was found dead in his home Sunday with a note detailing where to find Perkins' body.

-"Hayden survived the avalanche but not the unbearable loss of his partner in life," his parents wrote in a statement released Tuesday.
+Doug Chabot, director of the avalanche center, said Kennedy did not call 911 to report the slide.

+"It all came out in this incredibly detailed and well-thought-out note," he said.
+"He basically left nothing to chance in finding Inge."

 Kennedy, who grew up in Carbondale, Colorado, had been working on his EMT certification while Perkins completed a bachelor's degree in mathematics and education at Montana State University.